ASDSO Levee Safety Activities

-Latest News - International Levee Handbook Webinar Series - Starting in January 2015, ASDSO in cooperation with USACE, USSD and other professional organizations will co-sponsor monthly webinars on individual ILH chapters.
-Go to the International Levee Handbook page for more information including registration links for upcoming webinars and recordings and presentations of previous webinars.
+Latest News - International Levee Handbook Webinar Series - From January 2015 through August 2015, ASDSO in cooperation with USACE, USSD and other professional organizations co-sponsored monthly webinars on individual ILH chapters.
+Go to the International Levee Handbook page for links to the recordings and presentations of the webinars.

 ASDSO Collaborates with NGOs to Promote Levee Safety

 Members of the ASDSO Levee Safety Committee met in August 2013 with representatives of the American Society of Civil Engineers (ASCE), the National Association of Storm and Floodwater Management Agencies (NAFSMA), and the United States Society of Dams (USSD) to discuss collaborating on further activities and issues related to levee safety.
 The representatives agreed that life safety of existing infrastructure should be the primary focus of this effort, i.e. this is not a group focused on or advocating for the building of more levees.
 As an outcome of the meeting, the group determined that it would be useful to continue the collaboration and discussed key issues of interest, membership, mission and guiding principles.
 At the meeting, the group drafted a letter to the leadership of the House Transportation and Infrastructure Committee expressing support for a National Levee Safety Program.

 This collaboration (informally called the Levee Coalition and now also including the Deep Foundations Institute (DFI) and the American Council of Engineering Companies (ACEC)) has continued to meet periodically to support the passage and implementation of levee safety intiatives in WRRDA.

 ASDSO Levee Safety Committee